 Cat's claw got its name from the curved, claw-like thorns that grow on its stem.
 The root and bark of cat's claw are the parts used for medicine.

 Cat's claw contains many types of plant chemicals that help reduce inflammation, such as tannins and sterols, and fight viruses, such as quinovic acid glycosides.

 Cat's claw preparations are made from the root and bark of the cat's claw vine.
 How effective the root and bark are may depend on what time of year the plant was harvested.

 The bark of the cat's claw vine can be crushed and used to make tea.
 Standardized root and bark extracts (containing 3% alkaloids and 15% phenols) are also available in either liquid or capsule forms.

 How to Take It

-Cat's claw appears to have few side effects.
-However, there have not been enough scientific studies of cat's claw to determine its safety.
+Cat's claw appears to have few side effects, however, there have not been enough scientific studies on cat's claw to determine its safety.
 Some people have reported dizziness, nausea, and diarrhea when taking cat's claw.
 The diarrhea or loose stools tend to be mild and go away with continued use of the herb.